azsk/DevOpsKit/Contributing.md

 ```

 ### Submitting changes
-Once you have done the code changes, tested them and want to submit your changes or bug fix you can create a pull request.
+Once you have done the code changes, tested them or you want to fix a bug  you can create a pull request.
 Follow the below steps while creating a pull request for reviewers to have better understanding of your request:
 * Point to 'External Contribution' branch so that your changes are merged into it after your pull request is accepted.
-If you point to any other branch, your pull request might not be considered.
+If you point to any other branch, your pull request would most likely be not considered.
-* The pull request template is placed with the intent to be followed while creating a pull request and if you delete or ignore the template, your pull request might not be considered.
+* The pull request template is placed with the intent to be followed while creating a pull request and if you delete or ignore the template, your pull request would most likely be not considered.

 Below mentioned are the most basic acceptance criteria for a pull request:
-*  The code changes should not impacts performance in negative way.
+*  The code changes should not impact the performance in a negative way.
 *  The code changes should not break existing code flow.
-*  The team needs to agree with any architectural impact a change may make.
-Things like new extension APIs must be discussed with and agreed upon by the core team.
+*  The core team needs to agree with any architectural impact a change may make.
+Things like new extension or APIs must be discussed with and agreed upon by the core team.

 ### Suggestions
-We're also interested in your feedback for the future of tool.
-You can submit a suggestion or feature request at <azsdksupext@microsoft.com>.
-To make this process more effective, try to include more information to describe the suggestion more clearly.
-For example one can add the need, impact and advantages or the feature being requeseted.
+We're also interested in your feedback.
+You can submit a suggestion or a feature request at <azsksup@microsoft.com>.
+To make the feedback process more effective, try to include as much information as you can.
+For example one can add the need, impact and advantages or the feature being requested.

-### Thank You!
 Your contribution is really appreciated.